 Marsha Ann Wiecks Wright

 Marsha Ann Wiecks Wright died in her Seattle home on 01.15.19.
 She was born 09.06.1946, and grew up in Southern Minnesota where she attended Macalester College in St. Paul and Minnesota State University in Mankato.
 Nearly 35 years ago she relocated to Seattle where she has been a classical pianist as well as a piano teacher.
 As a board member of the Seattle Teachers Music Society, she help create Seattle's first "Sonatina Festival".
 She was a member of the American Federation of Musicians, Seattle's Ladies Musical Club, MENSA, and the Seattle Congregational Church.
-She is survived by her devoted friends and caretakers: Gloria and Kathy; her favorite cousins: Carolyn Hess and Debbie Walter and their families; as well as other family members and friends.
+She is survived by her devoted friends and caretakers: Gloria and Kathy; her favorite cousins: Carolyn Hess and Debbie Walter and their families; her sister, Sandra Kay Rollings and family; as well as other family members and friends.
 As per her request, no religious services will be held, and Marsha asked that those wishing to send a remembrance be directed to donate to the National Planned Parenthood.
 Family, friends, and fans are invited to participate in "A Gathering of Friends" which has been scheduled for Sunday February 24th 2-4 pm.
 Please contact 206.323.7454.

 Deepest sympathy to Marsha's sister, Sandra Kay Rollings and family in Minneapolis, mn.